20 Best Switch Single Player Games You Should Play

 Combining Nintendo’s beloved heroes (and villains) of the Mushroom Kingdom with Ubisofts’ raving Rabbids, Kingdom Battle borrows from the turn-based tactical genre for a zany, albeit strategic experience.
 The mingling of franchises and surprisingly deep gameplay makes Kingdom Battle one of the Switch’s best games.

-Kirby Star Allies is designed to be an entertaining multiplayer game.
+Kirby Star Allies is designed to be an entertaining multiplayer game suited for kids.
 However, as with Kirby’s prior games, it’s easy to pick up and go on your own.
 As the titular pink puffball, players recruit allies by converting enemies.
 With up to three helpers, Kirby fights through colorful worlds, utilizing his signature copy ability.

 New and familiar villains return in Kirby’s first high-def game, playable both stationary and on the go.
 It’s the kind of game you can play everywhere – and a great conversation starter if someone’s nosy enough to look over your shoulder.